Rasyid887/Random-Password-Generator/README.md

 # Random Password Generator

-A simple and flexible command-line tool for generating secure random passwords.
+A simple and flexible command-line tool for generating secure random passwords with a fixed length.
 This project provides customizable password generation with support for user-selected input sentences, making it suitable for everyday use.

 ## Features
 - Generate secure random passwords.